-Delivery plan Likelihood of delivery Promise Measures of success Green (G) - Finalised and agreed Amber/Green (AG) - Developed and being refined Amber/Red (AR) - Understood but Not well documented Red (R) - Not constructed yet Comments on delivery plan Green (G) - On track to succeed Amber/Green (AG) - Largely on track, and properly understood Amber/Red (AR) - Solutions known but implementation requires support Red (R) - Actions to succeed not yet known orfully elaborated Comments on likelihood of delivery Support active membership participation in the work of the Trust, implementing a new membership offer in 2024/25 and evaluating it in 2026/27.
+Delivery plan Likelihood of delivery Promise Measures of success Green (G) - Finalised and agreed Image: Comparison of the second sec Comments on delivery plan Green (G) - On track to succeedAmber/Green (AG) - Largely on track, and properly understoodAmber/Red (AR) - Solutions known but implementation requires supportRed (R) - Actions to succeed not yet known orfully elaborated Comments on likelihood of delivery Support active membership participation in the work of the Trust, implementing a new membership offer in 2024/25 and evaluating it in 2026/27.
 Amber green The proposal on this work will go to the Council of Governors in March.
 Green This work is on track and will be developed.
 Deliver the annual priorities set by our council of governors.
 Amber green Most priorities set with COG are in hand: there is work to do on the digital aid/MH work which needs resourcing.
 Amber green Within 24/25 we would expect to meet the measures we set in 23/24.
 All our services to have completed poverty proofing and be able to evidence resultant change (including digital).
-A revised schedule has been agreed with Care Groups, as is reported within the board committee notes.
-Amber green E&I sub, and CLE, have supported the 'pre-agreed/indicative' changes we would expect to make for 25/26 based on initial analysis.
+Amber green A revised schedule has been agreed with Care Groups, as is reported within the board committee notes.
+Amber green E&I sub, and CLE, have supported the 'pre- agreed/indicative' changes we would expect to make for 25/26 based on initial analysis.
 6. "Poverty proof" all our services by 2025 to tackle discrimination, including through digital exclusion Sustained reduction in service attendance gap (7%) in lower decile neighbourhoods.
 Amber red Our current plan is to poverty proof.
 It remains to be established in early 25/26 what other interventions are needed to achieve this measure.
 Amber green The lack of a final timescale for this improvement explains the positive rating - there is time in 2025 to iterate delivery over following months/years.
 Benefits and debt advice access to be routine within Trust services to tackle 'claims gap'.
 Amber green An initial proposal is almost in place which has strong support among partners: it is likely that this will be dovetailed within DIALOG+ Amber green There is further work to do to consider scope of coverage but the plan has flexibility to reflect that risk.
 7. Deliver all 10 health improvements made in the Core20PLUS5 programme to address healthcare inequalities among children and adults: achieving 95% coverage of health checks for citizens with serious mental illness and those with learning disabilities from 2024.
-Achieve measured goals for chronic obstructive pulmonary disease (COPD), hypertension, asthma, diabetes, epilepsy, oral health, and children and young people mental health by 2026/27.
 Amber green This plan is at risk of moving towards red because of data and reporting delays.
 A process across the executive to resolve this in February is in hand.
 Green Teams involve convey confidence within delivery reviews that they can meet these measures over the time period.